shysolocup/pender/README.md

 # Promise Pender
-JavaScript package for promises that stops data from getting called upon until it is awaited<br>
+JavaScript package for promises that stops data from getting called upon until awaited<br>
 Pending data reduces lag when getting large amounts of data at one time

 - easy to use